 Some of the clearest, turquoise waters can be found here at Sai Daeng Beach and colorful coral reefs are only a stone’s throw away from the palm tree fringed shoreline.

-Sai Daeng Beach is the closest bay to Shark Island, the best Koh Tao snorkeling spot on the island.
+It’s also the closest bay to Shark Island, the best Koh Tao snorkeling spot on the island.
 There are kayaks and snorkel sets available to rent from the restaurant located down on Sai Daeng Beach.

 Full blog post: Sai Daeng Beach Koh Tao

-Sai Daeng Beach – Koh Tao things to do
+Sai Daeng Beach

 #14 SUNSET VIEWPOINT